Columbia Alpine Action Omni-Heat Review

 The Alpine Action jacket isn't as exciting as it seems.
 We prefer most of the other models we tested over this one.

-The Alpine Action's thick shell material seems to be quite water resistant, is well seam-sealed, and has a DWR (Durable Water Resistant) coating on it.
-So it will keep moisture out.
-The Omni-Heat technology (the silver dots) supposedly work to help pass moisture through, wicking away moisture from your body, so you stay dry on the inside as well.
-Our Editors' Choice the Patagonia Primo Down has the best weather resistance and warmth.
+The Alpine Action's thick shell material seems to be quite water-resistant, is well seam-sealed, and has a DWR (Durable Water Resistant) coating on it.
+It will keep moisture out.
+The Omni-Heat technology (the silver dots on the interior) supposedly work to help pass moisture through, wicking sweat away from your body, so you stay dry on the inside as well.

 Comfort and Fit